L1quidDroid/caldera/docs/implementation-summary.md

 ## Conclusion

 This implementation provides a production-ready foundation for orchestrating complex, multi-phase adversary emulation campaigns in Caldera.
-Phase 1-3 (Infrastructure, Agents, SIEM/Webhooks) are fully functional and tested.
-Phase 4-9 components are architecturally complete and ready for implementation with clear patterns established.
+Phase 1-5 (Infrastructure, Agents, SIEM/Webhooks, Enrollment API) are fully functional and tested.
+Phase 4, 6-9 components are architecturally complete and ready for implementation with clear patterns established.

 The system enables:
 - AI-assisted campaign generation (specs are simple YAML)